 Maintaining flatness starts at the roughest grit.
 As I progress to finer stones, loosing flatness becomes seemingly easier and regaining it significantly harder.

 It’s critical to keep an eye out for inconsistencies, to highlight low spots I change the direction in which I’m honing.
 I change the angle enough with each grit so that the scratch pattern of each stone is distinguishable.
 In the photo below, I’m pointing out a section which is low.

-Next I work up through to a soft Arkansas stone.
+Next I work up through to a 3000 grit synthetic.
 The finish on the bevel is quite nice at this point.